How Climate Change Could Affect Physical Features in the Lower Coos Watershed

 Example of Bootstrap 3 Accordion

 Sea level rise (SLR) has the potential to expand the amount of land within the project area that floods on both a regular basis (tidal flooding) and during storms.
-The project area and subsystem maps presented in Figure 1 (see below), cheap Lyrica canada and where to buy Lyrica cream illustrate flooding associated with four tide levels relative to Mean Higher High Water (MHHW): 1) current regular tidal flooding at MHHW level; 2) regular tidal flooding with MHHW level raised two feet by SLR; 3) regular tidal flooding with MHHW level raised four feet by SLR; and 4) regular tidal flooding with MHHW level raised six feet by SLR.
+The project area and subsystem maps presented in Figure 1 (see below), Figure 2 and Figures 3-6 illustrate flooding associated with four tide levels relative to Mean Higher High Water (MHHW): 1) current regular tidal flooding at MHHW level; 2) regular tidal flooding with MHHW level raised two feet by SLR; 3) regular tidal flooding with MHHW level raised four feet by SLR; and 4) regular tidal flooding with MHHW level raised six feet by SLR.
 MHHW is the average of all higher high tides during the current National Tidal Datum Epoch (1983-2001), and is about equal to the elevation of the highest part of a salt marsh, just below the tree line.
 Figure 1 includes the entire project area and Figures 2-6 show detailed views of project area subsystems.
 These maps show normal higher high tide flooding levels and do not illustrate possible tidal inundation during extreme high tide conditions (any above average higher high tide levels).
 It’s important to note that storm-driven high tides will cause flooding problems for developed areas in the lower Coos watershed long before SLR causes current upland areas to flood during regular higher high tides.
 Storms frequently help create above average higher high tide flooding.

 In the future SLR has the potential to “drown” tidal marshes and eelgrass beds important for supporting local fisheries.
 Those habitats remain at a constant elevation relative to tidal flooding through the incremental accumulation of sediments imported with each high tide.
 Scientists have not yet determined whether marshes, eelgrass beds, or even sand and mud flats will be able to keep pace with sea level rise (see sidebar).
 Sedimentation accumulation rates may adjust with sea level rise resulting in very little change to the estuarine habitats.
 However, if SLR accelerates, it may out-pace sediment accumulation and cause significant change in the Coos estuary.